-With less than a month to go until the nation faces one of the most widely covered and polarized elections of its time, advertisers are looking for insights into how Americans are consuming political content across a national and state level.
+With over a month having passed since the nation faced one of the most widely covered and polarized elections of its time, advertisers continue to look for insights into how Americans are consuming political content across a national and state level.
 Inadvertently running against hate speech or inflammatory political content, for example, can have a serious and lasting impact on attitudes and purchase behavior, according to 82% of consumers.

 Explore the Inflammatory News Index to see how Inflammatory Politics and News content shifts over time in relation to News and Political content.
 For more details on how the index works, click the “?” in the top-right corner of the meter.

 How Do We Determine What Is Considered Inflammatory Politics & News?

 As with all of our brand suitability categories, the Inflammatory Politics & News category is based on a clearly defined policy that sets out which types of content should be classified under the category.
 Our policy stipulates that content containing any of the following features should be classified as IPN:

 - Inflammatory Political Rhetoric: The use of coded language, blatant opinion statements in non-editorial content, extreme/exaggerated claims, incitement to political violence, and the use of slurs when referring to public figures

 - Misinformation: The communication of unreliable or unsubstantiated information on issues of political or societal importance

 - Disinformation: The communication of unreliable or unsubstantiated information on issues of political or societal importance, with the deliberate intent to mislead or confuse

 The meter above reflects the volume of content that corresponds with our policy definition.

 Below are some insights we’ve gathered, and will continue to update.